 Turner Scientific's preclinical contract research services help advance our clients' compounds and devices toward IND/IDE approval and clinical trials by evaluating efficacy, and detecting and defining ototoxicity.

-We are pleased to announce an exclusive partnership with Sinclair Research, aleading multi-specialty biomedical research services company, through which Turner Scientific will provide GLP preclinical otic research at Sinclair’s state of the art facility in Auxvasse, MO.
+We are pleased to be partnered with Sinclair Research, a leading multi-specialty biomedical research services company.
+Turner Scientific will provide GLP preclinical otic research at Sinclair’s state of the art facility in Auxvasse, MO.
 We will continue to provide non-GLP otic research in our facility in Jacksonville, IL.
-For more information on our partnership with Sinclair Research, click here.”
+For more information on our partnership with Sinclair Research, click here.

-Turner Scientific is a leader in preclinical ototoxicity contract research services.
+Turner Scientific is a leader in preclinical auditory efficacy and ototoxicity contract research services.

-We serve a wide variety of biotechnology companies, pharmaceutical sponsors, and general contract research organization (CRO) clients by assessing the potential for ototoxicity, hearing loss, development of tinnitus, and balance/vestibular disorders.
+We serve a wide variety of biotechnology companies, pharmaceutical sponsors, and general contract research organization (CRO) clients by assessing the efficacy of new hearing/tinnitus treatments, and the potential for ototoxicity, hearing loss, tinnitus, and balance/vestibular disorders of any medication.